CED Training Licence Assessor

 Some of your responsibilities will include:

-- Implement and maintain quality assurance processes that underpin the CED STO training licence.
-Ensure such processes mirror existing armed policing and associated College systems, ensuring a consistent approach by forces.
+- Implementing and maintaining quality assurance processes that underpin the CED STO training licence and mirror existing armed policing and associated College systems,

 To be successful in this role you’ll need: